rgzn/r_guides/R_resources.md

 https://www.stat.cmu.edu/~cshalizi/ADAfaEPoV/ADAfaEPoV.pdf

 Most texts either focus on the principles and theory of statistics, or the nitty gritty of data analysis code.
-This book stays focussed on the basics while also demonstrating everything with actual R code and plots.
+This book is about theory while also demonstrating things with actual R code and plots.
 The one downside is that it uses base R instead of tidyverse stuff.
 However, once you are familiar with tidyverse stuff it is not hard to go between the two.
 The largest difference is in the base `plot` versus the tidy `ggplot`.